putska/Invoicer/README.md

 ## Overview

 This is the CSE Portal file.
 This is starting with field labor but will evolve.
+And more things will be added.

 ## Tutorial